 With that in mind, here are 12 signs that might suggest you’ve experienced narcissistic abuse.

 Narcissistic abuse tends to follow a clear pattern, though this pattern might look a little different depending on the type of relationship.

 Research from 2019 suggests that in a romantic relationship, this abuse typically begins slowly after you’ve fallen hard and fast.

 It’s no wonder you fell for them.
 During the love-bombing phase, they seemed loving, kind, and generous.
 They made you feel special and adored with gushy compliments, affectionate displays, and expensive gifts.

 This early stage might have felt so intense and overwhelming you never stopped to consider whether they might be too fantastic.
 Then slowly, negging or other manipulative tactics began to replace the gifts and declarations of love.

 Narcissistic parents might also offer love, adoration, praise, and financial support until you do something to displease them and lose their favor.
 Then they, too, often turn to tactics like negging, silent treatment, and gaslighting.

 Narcissistic manipulation and abuse are often subtle.
 In public, these behaviors might be so well disguised that others hear or see the same behaviors and fail to recognize them as abuse.

 You might not even fully understand what’s happening.
 You only know you feel confused, upset, or even guilty for your “mistakes.”

 A narcissistic parent might gently say, “Are you sure you want to eat dessert?”
 Or they might turn a broken dish into a joke at your expense: “You’re so clumsy.
 You just can’t help yourself, can you?”
 They laugh with everyone in the room while patting your shoulder to make the insult seem well-intentioned.

 This doubt can be doubly harmful.
-Not only does it dismantle your faith in your loved ones, it can lead you to wonder whether the abuse took place after all.
+Not only does it dismantle your faith in your loved ones, but it can also lead you to wonder whether the abuse took place after all.
 Maybe you did read too much into their words or just imagined that look on their face.